-The statement of profit or loss and other comprehensive income for the year is set out on page 10.
+The statement of comprehensive income for the year is set out on page 9.

-The Directors decided not to declare a dividend on the Preferred Securities payable in February 2019 (February 2018: no dividend), which the Company was entitled to do under the terms of the issue.
+The Directors decided not to declare a dividend on the Preferred Securities payable in February 2020 (February 2019: no dividend), which the Company was entitled to do under the terms of the issue.
 At the same time, the Parent notified the Company that it decided in its sole discretion to cancel interest payments due on the Subordinated Loan.